mike-north/typescript-courses/packages/website/content/blog/enterprise-v2/02-ts-library-zero-to-one/index.md

 ---
 title: TypeScript Libraries - Zero to One
-date: "2021-06-10T09:00:00.000Z"
+date: "2023-10-27T09:00:00.000Z"
 description: |
-  We'll discuss the goals and agenda of this course, and how to get up and running with the workshop project in 2 minutes or less.
+  We'll code together to create a new library from scratch, and incrementally add build tools, linting, testing and even automatic API documentation
 course: enterprise-v2
 order: 2
 ---